 I am a native of Sioux City, Iowa.
 My wife Sheri is from Harlan, Iowa.
 We met in Sioux City and were married in 1969.
-I graduated from Mount Marty University in 1973 with a BS Degree in Anesthesia as a Certified Registered Nurse Anesthetist.
+I graduated from Mount Marty University in 1973 with a B.S. in anesthesia and as a Certified Registered Nurse Anesthetist.
 In 1976 we both put our lives into the hands of our great Savior, Jesus Christ.
-We moved to Leonardtown, MD in 2005 where I took a position on the Anesthesia Staff at St. Mary’s Hospital.
+We moved in 2005 to Leonardtown, MD, where I took a position on the anesthesia staff at St. Mary’s Hospital.
 I retired in 2017 and Sheri and I have made Leonardtown home for our final years.
 We want to spend those years in the service of our Lord and to the Body of Christ in St. Mary’s County.

 Kessler Care Center Intake Coordinators

 Mike grew up in St. Mary’s County and has lived in the area for most of his adult life.
-He received a BS in Business Management with a minor in Art from Salisbury University.
-Mike is currently employed as a Senior Program Analyst for NAVAIR.
+He received a BS in business management with a minor in art from Salisbury University.
+Mike is employed as a Senior Program Analyst for NAVAIR.

 Mike coached football at Great Mills High School and lacrosse at Leonardtown High School.
-He has also gone on Missions trips to Baltimore, MD & Moldova.
-He is an active member of Redeeming Grace Baptist Church where he enjoys teaching Sunday School, helps with set up/tear down, serves on the maintenance ministry team, & safety and security team.
+He has also gone on missions trips to Baltimore, MD and Moldova.
+He is an active member of Redeeming Grace Baptist Church where he enjoys teaching Sunday School, helps with setup/tear down, serves on the maintenance ministry team, and serves on the maintenance ministry team and safety and security team.

 In his spare time, Mike enjoys hanging out with people, snowboarding, kayaking, mountain biking, white-water-rafting, and playing most sports.
 He also enjoys working on cars and most handyman activities around the house; most of the time he doesn’t care to sit still.
 He loves God, his church family, and his “blood” family deeply.
 He believes we were created for relationships, first with our Creator and second with one another.